What Colton McKivitz's new contract means for the 49ers' future at offensive tackle

 But McKivitz now isn’t slated to reach free agency until 2029 at the earliest.
 This agreement awards McKivitz — who’d been scheduled to receive only $4.5 million in 2025 — earlier financial security at the beginning of a physically brutal NFL season.

-The 37-year-old Williams, meanwhile, is only under contract through 2026 on the other side.
-Although Williams has recently said that he still wants to play three more seasons, the All-Pro's advancing age means that the 49ers must move now to begin securing their future at the tackle position.
+The 37-year-old Williams, meanwhile, is under contract only through 2026 on the other side.
+Although Williams recently said he wants to play three more seasons, the All-Pro’s advancing age means the 49ers must move now to begin securing their future at the tackle position.

-It took McKivitz several years to round into the form that he's reached today.
-He replaced Mike McGlinchey, who signed with the Denver Broncos for $17.5 million annually in 2023, as the team's starting right tackle that season.
+It took McKivitz several years to round into the form he has reached today.
+He replaced Mike McGlinchey, who signed with the Denver Broncos for $17.5 million annually in 2023, as the starting right tackle that season.
 Improvement has come in droves since.

 Now, the 49ers are simultaneously rewarding homegrown development and enjoying the fruits of that labor.
 They have McKivitz extended at a friendly rate — one of two major weekend victories that lit the locker room up with wider-than-usual smiles.